Checkout Optimization

 How?
 By choosing a mobile-friendly design that adjusts to different screen sizes.
 This removes the need for customers to zoom into different parts of the screen, which quickly leads to cart abandonment.

-Personalization is an increasingly important element of the eCommerce experience.
-Every shopping journey on your website is unique and customers want you to treat it that way.
+Personalization is an increasingly important element of the ecommerce experience.
+Every shopping journey on your website is unique, and customers want you to treat it that way.

 According to Salesforce, 66% of consumers say they expect brands to understand their individual needs, while 70% say that how well a company understands their needs impacts their brand loyalty.